rosslysenko/german_words_web/README.md

 Accessible, distraction-free UI.
 Ability to study on different devices
 Constant accessibility to the resource (using free hosting on GitHub Pages) Ability to save and transfer progress without using backend server (e.g. Firebase), cloud storage (Google Drive, Dropbox...) and without synchronization via social networks.
+Reasonable simplicity.
+Nothing but learning!

 ### Technologies:
 - HTML/CSS